aupasana/vedanta-old/pages/syllabus/kailash.md

 ## Kailash Ashram Audio Recordings

-The kailash ashram has a large number of recordings of their traditional classes available for purchase.
+The kailash ashram has a large number of Hindi recordings of their traditional classes available for purchase.
 These include:

 ## vyakarana